Increasing the Energy-Efficiency of Wearables Using Low-Precision Posit Arithmetic with PHEE: Conclusions

 Prior research has demonstrated that, when using representations of the same size, posits incur a higher area and power cost than traditional floating-point arithmetic.
 Consequently, floating-point should be the preferred choice when accuracy is not a limiting factor in the target application.
-However, this study shows that certain biomedical applications are constrained by accuracy requirements.
+Furthermore, whenever fixed-point can meet the accuracy requirements of an application, it is generally the most energy-efficient option.
+However, this study shows that certain \ac{ML}-based biomedical applications are constrained by accuracy requirements, both using supervised and unsupervised learning.
 In such cases, a narrower posit representation offers a viable intermediate solution.
 It provides greater precision than a narrower floating-point format, which may be insufficient, while being more efficient than a larger, more costly floating-point alternative.
-These findings underscore the potential of low-precision posit arithmetic to significantly enhance the energy efficiency of wearable biomedical devices, making it a promising approach for future designs.
+These findings underscore the potential of low-precision posit arithmetic to significantly enhance the energy efficiency of edge \ac{AI} wearables, making it a promising approach for future designs.